Guantanamo Bay convict charged with assault in Australia

-ADELAIDE, Australia (AP) — David Hicks, the first prisoner held at the U.S. Navy base at Guantanamo Bay, Cuba, to be convicted by a military court, has appeared in an Australian court charged with assaulting his partner.
+ADELAIDE, Australia (AP) — David Hicks, the first prisoner held at the U.S. Navy base at Guantanamo Bay, Cuba, to be convicted by a military court, appeared in an Australian court on Tuesday charged with assaulting his partner.

-Hicks appeared in a court in his hometown of Adelaide for a pretrial conference on Tuesday on a charge that he assaulted his partner in September.
-The 41-year-old has yet to plea to the charge, which carries a potential two-year prison sentence.
+Hicks, 41, appeared in the Elizabeth Magistrates Court in his hometown of Adelaide for a pre-trial conference on a charge that he assaulted his partner in September.
+He has yet to plea to the charge, which carries a potential two-year prison sentence.

 He was released on bail to appear next on Feb.
-28.
+28. Journalists were not permitted inside the courtroom.

-The Muslim convert was captured in Afghanistan in late 2001 and then spent more than five years at Guantanamo Bay.
+The Muslim convert was captured in Afghanistan by the U.S.-backed Northern Alliance in late 2001 as a suspected enemy combatant, then spent more than five years at Guantanamo Bay.

 Most Read Stories